APrzastek/Clean-HTML-and-CSS/README.md

 <br>
 <p>This is a sample site based on pure HTML and CSS.
 I know how important it is to know fundamentals and responsiveness without additional frameworks.
 Check my website in the browser and on the phone.
-The "contact" tab is active.</p>
+The "contact" tab is active.<br>
+I recommend opening it in a browser and shrinking it down to the mobile version.</p>
 <hr>
 <h4> Stayed tuned! </h4>
   <p> Anna Przastek 2022 &copy all rights reserved</p>